 Shielded, coaxial open circuit terminations ("opens") are used in the calibration of both scalar and vector network analyzers (SNA and VNA, respectively).
 In both applications, they are used to provide a nominal 180 degree phase offset from a compatible reference short circuit over a broad range of frequencies.

 Precision or reference air lines are air-dielectric transmission lines with highly accurate dimensions that can be used in measurement and calibration applications as fundamental impedance standards and to establish reference positions for measurements.

-Maury offers bead supported and beadless connectors in air lines using 1.85mm,2.4mm, 2.92mm, 3.5mm, 7mm, type N, 14mm and 7-16 connectors.
-Beadless lines offer better impedance and electrical length accuracies and lower VSWR, while beaded lines offer greater convenience.
+Maury offers bead supported and beadless connectors in air lines using 1.85mm,2.4mm, 2.92mm, 3.5mm, 7mm and type N. Beadless lines offer better impedance and electrical length accuracies and lower VSWR, while beaded lines offer greater convenience.